Naveed89-tech/summary_result/README.md

 # Background Slider

-This is a background image slider, simply made with HTML,CSS and Vanilla Javascript.
+This is a very simple project to start again a front end journey after long break, simply made with HTML,CSS.

 ### The challenge

 Users should be able to:

-- User will be able to see thumbnail part of main image on screen.
+- User will be able to see overall result and detail of each shade of result.
-- Click on right or left arrow, user can see different images.
+- On hover or click, use can see the different design of continue button.

 ### Screenshot